Jumpin Jerry

 J: OH!!
 Gotcha - well...
 I suppose if he couldn't see he probably didn't have a job to earn money.
 So had to sit at the gate and beg for money and food.

 S: Exactly!
 So, Bartimaeus was begging as usual and he heard Jesus was coming down the street, along with a large group of people around him.
-Bartimaeus would have had heard stories about how Jesus had been healing people, helping the lame to walk, the blind to see...
+Bartimaeus would have heard stories about how Jesus had been healing people, helping the lame to walk, the blind to see...

 J: and removing fidget spinners stuck in people's noses??

 S: Yes, and...NO!!!
-Fidget spinners went invented yet.
+Fidget spinners wern't invented yet.

 J: They may have been!
 They’ve just been out of fashion for 2000 years.

-S: Right yes, so Bartimaeus had heard Jesus was healing people and so he thought perhaps Jesus could heal him too.
-You can imagine how much he would want to be healed so he could see.
+S: ANYWAY, Bartimaeus had heard Jesus was healing people and he really wanted Jesus to heal him too.
+You can imagine how desperate he would have wanted to be able to see - and Jesus was coming close by.
+So he called out as loud as he could, "Jesus, Son of David, have mercy on me!"

-J: Oh can I do that?
+J: Oh, can I do that?

 S: If you must.